Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 Who can benefit from scatter feeding?

-Enriching your dog’s life needn’t be overly complicated or time-consuming.
-As you’ve just seen, scatter feeding is so easy to do.
+Enriching your dog’s life needn’t be complicated or time-consuming.
+Scatter feeding is so easy to do.
 It’s the perfect activity for those days when your head feels overly full or your energy is limited.

 Does your dog typically spend much of their walk racing around?
 Perhaps wanting to play fetch or chase with other dogs?
 If so, they may be over-aroused and in need of some calmness in their day.